emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Outputs:

 * Ciphertext ct (variable-length octet string)
-* tag (octet string with length tag_length)
+* tag (octet string of length tag_length bits)

 Steps:

-1. If the lengths of K, N, A, P are not supported return error and abort
+1. If the lengths of K, N, A, P are not supported, return an error and abort
 2. Initiate keystream generator with K and N
 3. Let H = Z[0], H<sub>2</sub> = Z[1], M = Z[2]
 4. Let ct = P ⊕ truncate(Z[3:n + 2], len(P))